cric96/marpit-slides-template/README.md

-# marpit Slides Template
+# Marpit Slides Template
-A template used to generate and share slides with marpit
+A template used to generate and share slides with [marpit](https://marpit.marp.app/)

 The presentation files have to be named as *presentation.md*, if your prefer another name you can change it in [./workflows/marpit.yml].